kevinwalker26/ubiquitous-meme/proposal.md

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.

-The user interface will use a button to add fields to an object to be inserted the assignment planner.
-The button will open a textbox and that will allow a user to describe the field.
-The button will allow multiple fields to be added.
-It will incllude a drag button for inputing the desired urgency of the assignment.
-It could include a month selection to get the date of the assigment.

 [Sample User Interface](https://drive.google.com/open?id=1hKOlTOXYx_IMB-r_j_UAClqE0BM5muOl)